Cray-HPE/docs-csm/operations/configure_cray_cli.md

     2021-12-21 15:50:52,714 - WARNING  - ncn-s003: WARNING: Kubernetes not configured on this node
     ```

-    NOTE: in the above example, Kubernetes was not configured on `ncn-s002` and `ncn-s003` so the
+    NOTE: In the above example, Kubernetes was not configured on `ncn-s002` and `ncn-s003`; the
     `cray` CLI was not authenticated on those nodes, but is functional on the other nodes.

     The `cray` CLI is now operational on all nodes where success was reported.
 If a node was